codesmithx/KDImagePicker/README.md

 ## KDImagePicker
-A modified simple library to select images from the gallery and camera with provision for use in multiple apps with varying file providers
+A modified simple library to select images from the gallery and camera with provision for use in multiple apps with varying file providers.
+The classes are well factored so that they don't clash with any of Android's / the support library's default ones.

 ## Screenshot